danielgaskell/scc/doc/network.md

 signed char UDP_Open(unsigned char type, unsigned short lport, unsigned char bank);
 ```

-Opens a UDP session on local port `lport`.
-Data for this session will be stored in RAM bank `bank`
+Opens a UDP session listening on local port `lport`.
+Unlike TCP, we must specify in advance the RAM bank `bank` we intend to upload/download data to (usually `_symbank`).

 *Return value*: On success, returns a socket handle to the new session.
 On failure, sets `_neterr` and returns -1.